pollere/DCT/examples/relay/README.md

 A few examples use the hmIot directory's applications with basicRelays and the figure below.
 DCT/examples/relay directory contains ioth.trust (a copy of examples/hmIot/iot1.trust with relay specification added) and iote.trust, a subset of ioth.trust that *only* contains the frontDoor publications and uses AEAD for cAdds on an "external" interface.
 A script, mkIotIDs.sh, is included for making identity bundles that illustrate use of relays with the home IoT example.
 A relay element (*home*) in the home network has a multicast DeftT on the local home network and a unicast DeftT on an external link.
 A second relay (*away*) has a unicast DeftT on the external side and multicast on the local away side.
 A roamOp on the away network can produce the same commands as any operator but the away relay will only publish commands for the frontDoor to the external interface as relays use the iote.trust rules for their external DeftT.
 The external DeftT will not validate (thus will discard) commands to devices other than frontDoor.
 Looking at the trust schemas and the script to make the bundles will show:

-- The "home" (green in figure) wifi network is using the ioth.trust schema
+- The **home** (green in figure) wifi network is using the ioth.trust schema

-- The "away" (blue in figure) wifi network is using the ioth.trust schema (if testing this, note away network must be isolated from the home network)
+- The **away** (blue in figure) wifi network is using the ioth.trust schema (if testing this, note **away** network must be isolated from the **home** network)

-- The relays run the iote.trust schema which only passes Publications with target location  *frontdoor* and implements AEAD encryption.
+- The relays run the iote.trust schema which only passes Publications with target location  *frontdoor* and implements AEAD encryption on the unicast link subnet.

+- The trust domain encrypts its Publications using the AEADSGN signature manager, which is AEAD encrypted but also signed by the originating member.
+(Recall that **all** Publications must be signed.)

 ![relay.hmIotex](relay.hmIotex.png)